ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

-# Scrittura di immagini LDR
+# Writing LDR Images

-# Interfaccia del programma
+# Program Interface

--   Oggi implementeremo il codice del nostro programma (`main.py` nella versione Python).
+-   Today we will implement the code for our program (`main.py` in the Python version).

--   Il funzionamento del programma in questa versione sarà il seguente:
+-   The program will function as follows:

     ```text
     $ ./main.py input_file.pfm 0.3 1.0 output_file.png